Damjana Bratuž: Education

-Academic and teaching career
+Academic, teaching, and performing career

-From 1959 to 1965, Damjana worked as an assistant at the Indiana University School of Music in Indiana, USA.
-From 1965 to 1966 she was an assistant professor at Teachers College, Emporia, in Kansas.
+From 1959 to 1965, Bratuž worked as an assistant at the Indiana University School of Music.
+From 1965 to 1966 she was an assistant professor at Teachers College in Emporia, Kansas.

 In 1967 she took up a professorship at the University of Western Ontario in London, Ontario, Canada.
-She brought her parents to Canada with her and cared for them until their deaths.
-There she taught piano and piano literature until 1993, offered courses in history and aesthetics (especially on Béla Bartók), and introduced interdisciplinary content (music semiotics, Italian diction for singers, etc.).
-After retiring in 1993, she was named Professor Emerita.
-She remained active until 2009 as an Adjunct Research Professor.
+At Western University she taught piano and piano literature until 1993, offered courses in history and aesthetics (especially on Béla Bartók), and introduced interdisciplinary content (music semiotics, Italian diction for singers, etc.).
+After retiring in 1993, she was named professor emerita.
+She remained active at Western University and was appointed in 2009 as an adjunct research professor pursuant to successful grant applications.